Words by Ella, 23 VIC

 Why do I do this?

-I don’t want to speak for all single women out there, but for me somehow, I think I’ve convinced myself that I need to be hooking up with boys constantly to be considered a liberated-free-women.
+I don’t want to speak for all single women out there, but for me somehow, I think I’ve convinced myself that I need to be hooking up with boys constantly to be considered a liberated-free-woman.
 It is a social obligation of my singledom.
 I believe that I owe it to myself in this period of my life where I am not tied to anyone to embrace and explore my sexuality.

 But then why is casual sex so constantly underwhelming in practice?

-Instead of waking up a liberated-free-women, casual sex makes me feel disempowered, dispirited and disconnected with myself.
+Instead of waking up a liberated-free-woman, casual sex makes me feel disempowered, dispirited and disconnected with myself.
 I don’t even blame all men.
 Last week I had sex with a decent guy who was actually concerned about my orgasm (big shock, I know), but I wasn’t concerned about my orgasm.
 I was solely concerned with pleasing him and making sure he had a pleasurable experience.
 I resigned myself to the fate that I was not going to orgasm and focused instead on making him cum.

 I, like many women, have been socialised to believe that my pleasure during sex is less valuable than a man’s.